cchou12180/INFO-5940/README.md

 ## 🎯 Next Steps

-- Complete assignments using the Jupyter Notebook.
-- Use the **OpenAI API** inside Python scripts within the container.
-- Switch between **Git branches** as needed for different assignments.

-Happy coding! 🚀
+- Improve the chatbot by fine-tuning responses.
+- Add support for more document types.
+- Enhance the UI for a better user experience.